Financial hardship due to out-of-pocket spending on health care: an exploratory study using the Japan Household Panel Survey

 Background

 As population ageing continues in Japan, concerns are growing that the burden of out-of-pocket spending on health care will cause people financial hardship or force them to forgo necessary care.
-This study will use Japanese data to compare different measures of financial protection in health care, including those used for global monitoring of SDG indicator 3.8.2 [1], and assess their sensitivity to differences in health spending by age.
-Using these indicators, the study will also explore the levels and trends of financial hardship in health care among households with older persons in Japan and examine the potential impact of relevant policy changes.
-The results will have implications for both global and domestic monitoring of financial protection in health in the context of population ageing.
+This study uses Japanese data to compare different measures of financial protection in health care, including those used for global monitoring of SDG indicator 3.8.21, and assess their sensitivity to differences in health spending by age.
+Using these indicators, the study also explores the levels and trends of financial hardship in health care among households with older persons in Japan.
+The results have implications for both global and domestic monitoring of financial protection in health in the context of population ageing.

 Goals